Understand your privacy rights.

 This notice describes how medical information about you may be used and disclosed, and how you can get access to this information.
 Please review it carefully.

 Hancock Regional Hospital (HRH) takes the privacy of your protected health information (“PHI”) seriously.
 We are required by law to maintain that privacy, to provide you with this Notice of Privacy Practices, and to notify you following a breach of your unsecured PHI.
 This Notice is provided to tell you about our duties and practices with respect to your PHI.
 We are required to abide by the terms of this Notice that is currently in effect.

 How We May Disclose Your Health Information

 The following categories describe different ways that we use and disclose your PHI.
 For each category we explain what we mean and give some examples.
-Not every use or disclosure in a category is listed.
-However, all of the ways we are permitted to use and disclose PHI fall within one of the categories.
+Not every use or disclosure in a category will be listed.
+However, all of the ways we are permitted to use and disclose PHI will fall within one of the categories.

-We may use your PHI to provide you with, manage, or coordinate treatment, health care, or other related services.
-We may disclose your health information to doctors, nurses, aids, technicians, or other employees who are involved in your care.
-We may also disclose your PHI to other healthcare providers who provide treatment to you, whether or not we are involved with your treatment at that time.
-For example, if we transfer you to another healthcare facility, we would disclose your PHI to that facility for the continuation of your care.
-In some cases, the sharing of your PHI with other healthcare providers may occur electronically, including through an electronic health information exchange.
+We may use your PHI to provide you with, manage, or coordinate treatment, health care or other related services.
+We may disclose your health information to doctors, nurses, aids, technicians or other employees who are involved in your care.
+We may also disclose your PHI to other health care providers who are providing treatment to you, whether or not we are involved with your treatment at that time.
+For example, if we transfer you to another health care facility, we would disclose your PHI to that facility for the continuation of your care.
+In some cases the sharing of your PHI with other healthcare providers may be done electronically, including through an electronic health information exchange.

 For Healthcare Operations